weizh888/ProductImageSegmentation/README.md

   4. The model is not very well tuned, due to time and computing resource limitation.
   ```

-  **The model still shows good potential in this clothes segmentation task.
-It is also possible to try other pre-trained models to see their performance.**
+  The model still shows good potential in this clothes segmentation task.
+It is also possible to try other pre-trained models, such as the [faster_rcnn_nas](http://download.tensorflow.org/models/object_detection/faster_rcnn_nas_coco_2017_11_08.tar.gz) included in the TensorFlow Object Detection API.
+Its `COCO mAP[^1]` is 43, compared with ssd_mobilenet_v1_coco's 21, while the training time is about _60 times slower_ (1833 ms vs. 30 ms.).